Julsoul/standart_lib/README.md

 1.  **Initialization**: The script starts by loading configuration from environment variables (using a `.env` file), including the RPC URL and contract address.

 2.  **State Management**: It checks for a `last_processed_block.dat` file.
     - If found, it resumes scanning from that block number, minus a `REORG_SAFETY_MARGIN` to handle potential blockchain reorganizations.
-    - If not found, it starts scanning from the current latest block, avoiding processing the entire chain history on the first run.
+    - If not found, it starts scanning from the current latest block to avoid processing the entire chain history on its first run.

 3.  **Polling Loop**: The `BridgeEventListener` enters an infinite loop:
     a.
 It fetches the latest block number from the chain.